GerryDoesStuff/MicroTableController/README.md

 The application stores user preferences and scan presets in a YAML file named `profiles.yaml` located in the application's working directory (alongside `main.py` when running from source or the packaged executable).
+The file also contains a `version` field so that older profiles can be migrated automatically when new settings are introduced.

 Saved fields include: